 All three CNAME records are needed in case of key rollover.

 Sender Policy Framework, or SPF, is a special kind of TXT record you add to your domain name’s DNS records that publicly shares which IP addresses are authorized to send email from your domain name.
 This allows the recipient to automatically check if the IP address that sent an email claiming to be from your address is on the authorized list.

-The Simple Hosting record is only used if you plan to send e-mails through your website (via a contact form, for example).
+The Web Hosting record is only used if you plan to send e-mails through your website (via a contact form, for example).

 If you send mail from your domain using Gandi’s mail servers add the following record:

 @ 10800 IN TXT "v=spf1 include:_mailcust.gandi.net ?all"